serverless/blog/posts/2018-05-03-react-to-any-cloud-event-hosted-event-gateway.md

 But that was only step 1.

 This post talks about some exciting updates for Event Gateway, and also where we’re going next.

+**Note:** If you just want to get straight to seeing Event Gateway in action, you can watch Austen Collins demo it at CloudNativeCon below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TZPPjAv12KU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Now, on to the news!

 ## Event Gateway as a hosted service